 Governor Wolf says Pennsylvania’s non-life sustaining business closures will extend indefinitely

 The spread of the COVID-19 virus continues to present new challenges for our communities, businesses, and Pennsylvania’s economy.
 Governor Wolf has taken action to protect the public and businesses in order to slow the spread of the virus.
 On March 19, Gov. Wolf issued an order to close all non-life sustaining businesses.
-The complete list of non-life sustaining businesses is found on our website.

 The Wolf administration announced that the waiver application period for businesses seeking to continue operating in the wake of the governor's order for "non-life-sustaining" businesses to close their physical locations ended on Friday, April 3.